Warren Jabali: ABA career

-In his first season in the ABA, he won Rookie of the Year honors, prompting teammate Rick Barry to comment, "No doubt he's one of the best guards I've ever played with—or against".
-Later that season, Jabali averaged 33.2 points against the Indiana Pacers in the 1969 ABA Finals and was named Playoffs MVP.
+Armstrong was drafted by the Oakland Oaks and the New York Knicks in 1968; he elected to play with the Oaks, then coached by Alex Hannum.
+The severe knee ligament injury to Rick Barry after 35 games did not slow the Oaks, who would win 60 games that year, a 38-game turnaround from the previouss season.
+In his first season in the ABA, Armstrong won Rookie of the Year honors, prompting teammate Rick Barry to comment, "No doubt he's one of the best guards I've ever played with—or against".
+Later that season, he averaged 33.2 points against the Indiana Pacers in the 1969 ABA Finals and was named Playoffs MVP.
+It was during 1969 that he elected to change his name to Jabali.

-As one of the most physically gifted guards in the American Basketball Association, Warren Jabali muscled his way through seven straight seasons of double-digit scoring, including 1968–69, when his average of 21.5 points per game earned him ABA Rookie of the Year honors.
-That season Jabali's efforts helped bring an ABA Championship to the Oakland Oaks, a team that also featured Rick Barry, Larry Brown, and Doug Moe.

-Jabali became an instant star after coming into the league from Wichita State University.
-Although Barry, the Oaks' biggest attraction, won the league scoring title in 1968–69, he was only able to play in 35 games because of a severe knee ligament injury.
-It was Jabali, an immediate starter, who gave Coach Alex Hannum the extra scoring punch needed in Barry's absence.

-With Jabali aboard and Barry helping for part of the season, the Oaks recorded a stunning 38-game turnaround to post a league-best 60-18 record.
-In the playoffs, they went 12-4 on the way to claiming the ABA Championship.
 A year later at midseason, with the team playing as the Washington Caps, an injury sidelined Jabali.
 Hurt shortly after playing in his first of four ABA All-Star Games, he was carrying an average of 22.8 points per game at the time.

+As one of the most physically gifted guards in the American Basketball Association, Jabali muscled his way through seven straight seasons of double-digit scoring, including 1968–69, when his average of 21.5 points per game earned him ABA Rookie of the Year honors.
+That season Jabali's efforts helped bring an ABA Championship to the Oakland Oaks, a team that also featured Rick Barry, Larry Brown, and Doug Moe.
+A physical intimidator with his frame, Jabali became infamous for his stomping of Jim Jarvis during a game, a moment he expressed regret over.

 Jabali made a comeback, although his final five years were spent with four teams.
 In his first season back, 1970–71, he was traded from the Kentucky Colonels to the Indiana Pacers on October 13, 1970, in exchange for a first-round draft choice and cash.
 Jabali saw action in 62 games with the Pacers.
 It was with the Pacers that Jabali started pulling the trigger from three-point land; he did it 163 times that year, making 47 treys.